robert/robert.github.com/_posts/2100-01-01-systems-design.md

 (eg. 123mhu23jy8xdwgmd...)+---+
 ```

 We include this signature with the webhook.
 When the seller's webhook-receiving server receives a webhook, it takes the shared secret and webhook contents and calculates what it expects the signature to be in exactly the same way that we did.
 It compares the result to the signature attached to the webhook; if they match then it accepts and processes the webhook.
 Since the signature can only be generated using the shared secret known only by us and the seller, the webhook-receiving server can be confident that the webhook was sent by us.
-If the signature don't match, however, the server rejects the webhook.
+If the signatures don't match, however, the server rejects the webhook.

 Note that all of the signature verification code must be written and maintained by the sellers.
 We can provide them with encouragement and examples, but we can't force them to verify signatures correctly, or even at all.
 For some real-world examples, look at how [Stripe][stripe-webhooks] and [GitHub][github-webhooks] sign their webhooks.